arkency/posts/posts/2022-11-21-handling-third-party-webhooks-with-rails-event-store.md

 # Handling third-party webhooks with Rails Event Store

 Lately, one of our clients asked us to review his Rails Event Store-based application.
-RES mentoring is one of the fields of our professional activity.
+We helped him, as RES mentoring is one of the key fields of our professional activity.

 What caught our attention was the way of handling incoming webhooks from third-party services.